jlduan/fba/docs/tutorials/phage-atac/PRJNA661457/tutorial.rst

 PHAGE-ATAC; Anti-CD8 Phage Hashing Single-cell ATAC-seq Using CD8 T Cells from Four Human Donors
 ===========================================================================================================

-Dataset: PHAGE-ATAC: four anti-CD8 phage hashtags and a subsequent hashing experiment using CD8 T cells from four human donors
+**Dataset**: PHAGE-ATAC: four anti-CD8 phage hashtags and a subsequent hashing experiment using CD8 T cells from four human donors

-Fiskin, E., Lareau, C.A., Ludwig, L.S., Eraslan, G., Liu, F., Ring, A.M., Xavier, R.J., and Regev, A. (2021). `Single-cell profiling of proteins and chromatin accessibility using PHAGE-ATAC`_.
-Nat.
-Biotechnol.
-1–8.
+Fiskin, E., Lareau, C.A., Ludwig, L.S., Eraslan, G., Liu, F., Ring, A.M., Xavier, R.J., and Regev, A. (2021). `Single-cell profiling of proteins and chromatin accessibility using PHAGE-ATAC`_. *Nat.
+Biotechnol.* **40**, 374–381.

 .. _`Single-cell profiling of proteins and chromatin accessibility using PHAGE-ATAC`: https://doi.org/10.1038/s41587-021-01065-5